| Why are all these steps necessary? This process may seem somewhat idealised, but it has several virtues.

 on the scale of current problems, but also, through attitude surveys,

+on the perception of these problems.
+How closely is this structure adopted in practice?
 It is important to stress that few cities follow this logical approach

 in its entirety.
 This is clear in the four case studies which we